-In celebration of the 60th anniversary of the University and the 150thanniversary of Canada’s confederation, a three-stage challenge will see interdisciplinary teams of Waterloo students compete to design an innovative and creative student space on campus, in keeping with the foundations established in the Campus Master Plan.
-The Celebration 2017 legacy project will embody the University of Waterloo’s image as a hub for innovation and celebrate Canada’s spirit of diversity and inclusion.
+2017 has been a big year at the University of Waterloo.
+In recognition of the 60th anniversary of the University and the 150thanniversary of Canada’s confederation, we hosted Celebration 2017, a legacy project that embodies the University of Waterloo’s reputation as a hub for innovation and celebrates Canada’s spirit of diversity and inclusion.

 Celebration 2017 was a one-of-a-kind competition, for a one-of-a-kind University.
 Built on the successful I3 project that led to the design of the iconic sign at the University Avenue entrance, Celebration 2017 was a year-long, three-stage challenge that saw interdisciplinary teams of Waterloo students compete to design an innovative and creative student space in the centre of our campus.

 At the University of Waterloo, students are engaged in our vision of campus space.
 Through this competition, we encouraged our students to be creative, work alongside their peers, and have pride and ownership for their campus.
 The University was committed to not just inspiring, but investing in their ideas, with a $10,000 prize to the winning team.
 And, throughout the year long competition, our students had the support, encouragement and feedback from our entire UWaterloo community.
 Fellow students, faculty, staff, alumni, and retirees have all been part of the process, taking part in the project steering committee, jury, providing feedback, and following along with the journey.